 By activism we do not mean that thing that leftists do.
 Rather activism is defined by its enclosure within an absurd Kantian narrative of the so-called democratic space, in which opinion polls substitute for actual fighting, but the critique of activism can just as easily become containable within the limits of our disdain for leftists.
-We cannot equate the annovances that are generated by leftists for activism.
+We cannot equate the annoyances that are generated by leftists for activism.
 Rather, activism is an enjoinment to act politically against bad things whether that political act is the representation of discontent through theatrics and complaint, or as divergent from that as the assassination of an appropriately public figure as a sign of seriousness, encompassing activities on the political right as readily as on the left, and direct action as readily as protest.
 By this we mean that the bomber of an abortion clinic is likely every but as much an activist as is the campaigner for women's rights caught in the blast in that they both have contructed completely despatialized symbolic terrains within which to represent their discontent, merely differing as to their preferred symbols and the audience with whom they lodge their respective complaints.

-Fundamentally, activism is based in the attempt to influence the symbolic operations of some unitarily defined concept-enemy that exists in an abstract and generalized terrain in which there are no local features, and in which logistical imbalance never occurs.
+Fundamentally, activism is based in the attempt to influence the symbolic operations of some unitarily defined conceptenemy that exists in an abstract and generalized terrain in which there are no local features, and in which logistical imbalance never occurs.
 The terrain of engagement becomes removed from the spaces within which actions occur, and the enemy becomes decentered from actual material things.
-It is not then a question of activists having a phobia of discussions of material fighting or narratives of effective-
+It is not then a question of activists having a phobia of discussions level of thinking that we are fighting a common struggle together, assuming that we are fighting this in the same way, or that there is an essential commonality to the dynamics in which we fight.